How to Create Characters Your Readers Simp For

 Character Development Questions That Aren't About Eye Color

-Similar to the above article, this one takes you deep into the character interview process, not only giving you ideas of what to ask your characters but how to use those answers, which characters to interview, and how you can bring it all together.
+Similar to the above article, this one takes you deep into the character interview process, not only giving you ideas of what to ask your characters, but also offering advice on how to use those answers, which characters to interview, and how you can bring it all together.